-But in the game with endogenous technology adoption, the distribution of production cost may depend on the probability of commitment types.
-In fact, we show that in every equilibrium, the adoption probability goes to $1$ as the probability of commitment types vanishes.
-The buyer offers a low price, the low-cost seller accepts the offer with probability close to $1$, and the high-cost seller counteroffers a higher price and trades with delay.
+But in the game with endogenous technology adoption, the distribution of production cost depends on the probability of commitment types.

-In summary, compared to games with exogenous cost distributions, in the game with endogenous adoption, delay \textit{always} arises \textit{conditional on} the seller having a high production cost.
-However, the \textit{expected} welfare loss from delay is close to $0$ when the adoption probability is close to $1$.
+Instead, to provide a valid explanation for Theorem \ref{Theorem2}, we use the observation that \textit{fixing any probability of commitment types}, the buyer prefers low-price screening offers when the probability that the seller's cost is high goes to zero.
+In contrast, Theorem \ref{Theorem1} says that for any \textit{fixed distribution of production costs}, as the probability of commitment types vanishes, the buyer prefers to make a high-price pooling offer when the difference between the high and low production costs is small.